10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 What I Like About It

-This fishing reel also features a very smooth drag system that is equipped with Dartanium II washers.
+This fishing reel also features a very smooth drag system equipped with Dartanium II washers.
 This drag system can be easily adjusted on the fly during a fight with a sizable fish, which can be quite an advantage for anglers who find themselves locked in a struggle with a larger-sized game fish.

 Pros: